Mark Six: History

 The first iteration of Mark Six, known as 多重彩 in Chinese (do1 cung5 coi2), was launched on 5 September 1975, in an effort to battle the then-popular tse fa (字花) illegal lottery draws.

 First iteration

 The first iteration of Mark Six was a 6-out-of-14 drawing, with a guaranteed jackpot of HK$120,000.
-At the time, winning the Mark Six jackpot will allow a person to buy an apartment flat in Tsim Sha Tsui, which cost, on average, HK$80,000.
+At the time, winning the Mark Six jackpot would allow a person to buy an apartment flat in Tsim Sha Tsui, which cost, on average, HK$80,000.
 To win the 1st prize, however, the player must select all the winning numbers, in the order the numbers were drawn.
 The 2nd prize requires the winner to select five of the six winning numbers, in the order the numbers are drawn.
 Those who selected all the winning numbers, but not in the order the numbers are drawn, are eligible for the 3rd prize.

-The first drawing was held on 5 September 1975 There were no 1st prize winners and one 2nd prize winner in this drawing.
+The first drawing was held on 5 September 1975.
+There were no 1st prize winners and one 2nd prize winner in this drawing.
 The 2nd prize winner won HK$166,729.